AB InBev lauds SAB's partnership with Castel Group

-LONDON Brewer Anheuser-Busch InBev (ABI.BR) said on Tuesday that following its takeover of rival SABMiller (SAB.L) it plans to continue developing SAB's partnership with France's Castel Group.
+LONDON (Reuters) - Brewer Anheuser-Busch InBev (ABI.BR) said on Tuesday that following its takeover of rival SABMiller SAB.L it plans to continue developing SAB's partnership with France's Castel Group.

 "It's a very important relationship that we intend to continue to develop and evolve," AB InBev Chief Executive Carlos Brito told an investor conference call.
 He said he would contact the group's owner Pierre Castel following the deal's closure.